LibreWeb/Documentation/content/how-tos/_index.md

 2. Markdown syntax - [Take a look at the markdown basics](https://www.markdownguide.org/basic-syntax/ "External link")

 After this, you should be able to edit a page (notice the: "<i class="fas fa-code-branch"></i> Edit this page" link in the right-top corner).
 Fork the git project in GitLab.
 Edit directly in GitLab. *Or* add your SSH public key to your GitLab profile and execute: `git clone git@gitlab.melroy.org:your_username/docs-website.git` (change `your_username`) to fork project locally on your computer.
-Go to your git project folder: `cd docs-website`.
+Next, go to the project folder: `cd docs-website`.

 You should now be able to make changes in your fork you just cloned on your computer.
 The git development cycle is as follows: